lab240/napi-armbian-build/README.md

 ## APT Mirror & Napilab Repository

-The build uses the Russian Armbian mirror (`stpete-mirror.armbian.com`) by default to avoid connectivity issues with `.ua` mirrors.
+The build uses the Russian Armbian mirror (`stpete-mirror.armbian.com`), can be changed.

 The image includes the **Napilab APT repository** which provides packages not available in standard Ubuntu Noble repos: